-The Department of Commerce (Commerce) is launching the Montana Ready Communities Initiative (MRCI), a program to help individuals, communities, and the state better prepare for, bounce back from, and thrive in the face of natural disasters.
-Rather than focusing on response and recovery, MRCI is a proactive, holistic, and collective approach at the state-level to floods, wildfires, droughts, and other adverse events.
-This innovative approach ensures that the State of Montana plans for long-term resilience to natural disasters and aligns projects and priorities across state agencies.
-In addition, MRCI will collaborate with local, state, federal, public and private partners to leverage resources and deliver measurable results that create an adaptable and vibrant future for Montana’s economy, environment, and quality of life.
+The Montana Department of Commerce is leading the Montana Ready Communities Initiative (MRCI), a program to help individuals, communities, and businesses to survive, adapt and grow in the face of challenges and barriers.
+MRCI focuses on a proactive, holistic, and collective approach at the state-level to natural disasters, economic shocks, and other adverse events.
+This approach ensures that the State of Montana plans for long-term resilience and aligns projects and priorities across state agencies.
+In addition, MRCI will collaborate with a wide range of partners to leverage resources and deliver measurable results that create an adaptable and vibrant future for all Montanans.

 MRCI will begin by creating Montana’s Resiliency Framework.
 The Framework is an integrated and interdisciplinary strategy to ensure that long-term planning, projects, and priorities address chronic stressors such as poverty and climate change while building resilience to acute shocks such as floods or wildfires.
 Numerous states have developed similar strategies that have garnered national recognition and tangible results.
 The State of Montana will build upon their success and tailor the Framework to the State of Montana’s unique assets, resources, and communities.
 Colorado’s Resiliency Framework and Vermont’s Roadmap to Resilience are both helpful examples of this type of approach.

 The term resilience has been used in many different contexts, but for the purposes of this project resilience is defined as, “the capacity of individuals, communities and systems to survive, adapt and grow amidst stressors, shocks and other challenges.”
 Resilient communities are adaptable to changing conditions and can thrive in adverse situations.
 Additional factors that contribute to community resilience include: